kanmanus/mourn.js/README.md

 ## Supported Browsers

-mourn.js is designed to support the latest web browser.
+The Mourn.js is designed to support the latest web browser.
 We support the current versions of Chrome, Firefox and Safari

 ========================================================================================